anthonyhu/ml-research/README.md

 # ML research

-This repository goes in pair with the [guide](https://anthonyhu.github.io/research-workflow) containing good practices for a machine learning researcher to structure day-to-day work.
+This repository is the machine learning codebase as detailed in the following [guide](https://anthonyhu.github.io/research-workflow), which contains good practices for a machine learning researcher to structure day-to-day work.

 ## Quick start